univrsal/obs-mpv/README.md

           might be useful.
         - Windows just plays audio through the default audio device
 - The interact GUI works only for mouse movements, it does not react to clicks
-- Windows can't use Direct3D for rendering and instead copies from OpenGL which is a bit inefficient
+- On Windows both Direct3D and OpenGL backends of OBS are supported, if Direct3D is used the plugin will try to use the [WGL_NV_DX_interop](https://registry.khronos.org/OpenGL/extensions/NV/WGL_NV_DX_interop.txt) extension, which allows sharing of textures between Direct3D and OpenGL.
+If the extension is not supported the textures will be copied, which is less efficient.